 When I asked them how they succeed at both client acquisition and retention, their answer was not surprising.
 The main thing they do to address these headaches is to ensure that they get credit for everything they do.
 As a business, they prove their value with tangible results and data.

 The SEO firm uses marketing analytics to monitor all their efforts.
-One important metric they incorporate is Convirza call tracking.
+One fundamental metric they incorporate is Convirza call tracking.

 Phone calls are vital to revenue.
 Call tracking links each phone call to the marketing or advertising that motivated the call.
 The firm clearly proves to their clients the number of phone calls they generated and the exact digital or traditional source that was successful.
 Clients see the return on their investments and fees.

 Agencies are starting to realize that call tracking is a critical part of doing business.
 In this increasingly call dependent local marketing climate getting credit for calls is absolutely necessary.

 Call tracking allows agencies to quickly show clients how many calls they’re producing for them.
 It also allows agencies to track which campaigns, ads, and keywords generating calls.